Back to Blog

 How does LVR affect my interest rate?

-Higher LVR loans (above 80%) are considered riskier by banks, which may result in slightly higher interest rates or additional fees.
+Higher LVR loans (above 80% for owner-occupiers, or above 70% for investors) are considered riskier by banks, which may result in slightly higher interest rates or additional fees.
 Lower LVR positions typically give you access to better rates and more lending options.

 What is the difference between LVR for investors and owner-occupiers?